opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 [customchart]: /file/8c6563f5-7230-4a97-b888-7a1536b5b746/columnChart.html

+The result is a query performed live on the dataset, with the results displayed in any web browser with a visualization.

 Even this basic chart has an element of interactivity.
-When the user hovers their mouse on a column, a label will appear sshowing the full article title and an exact citation count.
+When the user hovers their mouse on a column, a label will appear showing the full article title and an exact citation count.
 This provides important detail without consuming additional screen space.

 Although this is a basic query and visualization, we can see what the top CrossRef cited articles were for 2013, and compare their citation counts.
 For example the #1 article received approximately twice as many citations as the #3 article.
 We can also see that most of the top-cited CrossRef articles had fewer Scopus citations, except for "Post-Treatment HIV-1 Controllers..." and "A Guide to Enterotypes across the..." which for some reason received more Scopus than CrossRef citations.
 We can also see that "PKC?
 Phosphorylates PI3K? to..." received a high amount of Crossref citations, it received relatively few Scopus and zero Pubmed citations.
 These differences may be due to article awareness, citation inclusion methods, and timeframe.
 While it is impossible to draw conclusions from a single chart, even this basic visualization can indicate possible areas of interest for further study.